axibase/atsd/rule-engine/notifications/aws-api-sqs.md

 ![](./images/rule_test_commands.png)

-The value will cause the condition to evaluate to `true`, which in turn will trigger the notification.
+The value causes the condition to evaluate to `true`, which in turn will trigger the notification.
 To verify that an alert was raised, open **Alerts > Open Alerts** page and check that an alert for the `test_m` metric is present in the **Alerts** table.

 ![](./images/aws_api_sqs_alert_open.png)